Web Accessibility Guidelines (WCAG 2.0) And Your Business Website

 When developing forms on a website, whether as a signup form, a helpdesk ticket system or e-commerce forms, it’s important to make sure the fields are large and unique for the end-user.
-The user should know which field is for which label and are all attributed correctly.
+The user should know which field is for which label and are all correctly attributed.

-By being compliant on your website, it shouldn’t mean deconstructing your website to allow for accessibility.
-Our recommendations can be implemented at any time and won’t impede your design throughout your website.
+Being compliant on your website shouldn’t mean deconstructing your website to allow for accessibility.
+Our recommendations can be implemented at any time and won’t impede the design of your website.

 All The Way Up Media is an internet marketing company that is experienced with web accessibility guidelines.